 Beck called it cognitive therapy because of the importance it places on thinking.
 It is now known as cognitive-behavioral therapy (CBT) because the therapy employs behavioral techniques as well.
 The balance between the cognitive and the behavioral elements varies among the different therapies of this type, but all come under the umbrella term cognitive behavior therapy.
 CBT has since undergone successful scientific trials in many places by different teams and has been applied to a wide variety of problems.

 Patients can opt to see a psychologist trained in this technique to help address their pain.
 While not all patients will be willing to commit to this, some things that we can do in the therapy clinic can use this technique.
-CBD clinic recommends trying these with patients with chronic pain:
+CBT clinic recommends trying these techniques with patients with chronic pain:

 - Tell your patients to identify and notice their thoughts and emotions as they come to them.
 Instruct them to notice when their thoughts shift to things like, “I can’t cope with this pain.”
 Have them try to change their thought patterns to thoughts like, “I CAN cope with the pain.”
 They can actually “trick” their brain to believe their new thoughts and possibly turn off the “fight or flight” response.